opendatahub-io/distributed-workloads/Quick-Start.md

 At this point you should be able to go to your notebook spawner page and select "Codeflare Notebook" from your list of notebook images and start an instance.

+You can access the spawner page through the Open Data Hub dashboard.
+The default route should be `https://odh-dashboard-<your ODH namespace>.apps.<your cluster's uri>`.
+Once you are on your dashboard, you can select "Launch application" on the Jupyter application.
+This will take you to your notebook spawner page.

 ## Submit your first job